 When you work so hard to make changes, you have to be kind to yourself and know what you’re cooking and eating each day, or you probably won’t make it.

-#4 Plan for Everything in a Family Elimination Diet
+#4 Plan for Everything That Might Happen

 Nope, we’re not talking about global disaster preparedness!